qianyizh/ElasticReconstruction/README.txt

 In general, you can do anything with the code for any purposes, with proper attribution.
 If you do something interesting with the code, we'll be happy to know about it.
 Feel free to contact us.

+We include code and libraries for some software not written by us, to ensure easy compilation of the system.
+You should be aware that they can be released under different licenses:

+g2o <GraphOptimizer/external/g2o> - BSD license
+vertigo <GraphOptimizer/vertigo> - GPLv3 license
+SuiteSparse <FragmentOptimizer/external/SuiteSparse> - LGPL3+ license
+Eigen <FragmentOptimizer/external/Eigen> - MPL2 license

 ===============================================================================